josephgbr/twp/readme.md

 ```

 ### Limits
+- Can't use autoexec.cfg!
+(TWP uses the configuration file like a ID for distinguish between instances of same mod)
-- The default maximum size of upload is 16MB per mod
+- The default maximum size of upload is 16MB per mod (can change it in twp.conf)
 - The theoretical maximum time that you can have statistics on a 16-player server is 'only' of ~2,193534065×10¹² years (with sqlite)